-When ACC is engaged, a green R indicator will be lit on the instrument cluster and the following gap will be displayed.
-When the regular cruise control is engaged, a green (S) indicator will be lit on the instrument cluster; the following gap will not display.
+When ACC is engaged, a green of indicator will be lit on the instrument cluster.
+When the regular cruise control is engaged, a green of indicator will be lit on the instrument cluster; the following gap will not display.

 When the vehicle is turned on, the cruise control mode will be set to the last mode used before the vehicle was turned off.